What is Dangerous Driving?

 If a death arises as a consequence of the driving, the Crown Prosecution Service may proceed with more serious charges of causing death by dangerous driving or causing death by driving without due care and attention.

-Causing Death by Dangerous Driving – Penalties, Convictions & Sentencing
+Death by Dangerous Driving – Sentencing Guidelines

 The Crown Prosecution Service may seek to prove a dangerous driving charge by relying on evidence of police officers or other witnesses’ present – most especially using expert evidence to reconstruct the dangerous driving.